hydrocoast/visclaw_julia/README.md

 ```

 - Set an appropriate path to `CLAW` in `src/CLAWPATH.jl`.
-You can skip it when the OS is Linux.
+You can skip this when using Linux.
 ```julia
 # On Linux OS, "CLAW = ENV["CLAW"]" is automatically executed
 CLAW = "path/to/your/clawpack"